 Gazania “Sunset Lemonspot” – this variety looks like it sounds; a completely lemony yellow flower, both in the center orb and in its petals.

-You might wonder what other flowering plants would like nice in a garden or on a patio with containers of gazanias.
+You might wonder what other flowering plants would like nice in a garden as companion plants or on a patio with containers of gazanias.
 You will want to choose a drought tolerant, compatible flower.

 The powerful colors of calibrachoa are a competitive match for gazania.
 You might also try some angelonia which would add some height next to the lower growing gazania.
 Other taller alternatives that look very natural are coreopsis, gomphrena, lavender, and echinacea.